Altered Topological Structure of the Brain White Matter in Maltreated Children through Topological Data Analysis: Methods

+Figure \ref{fig:method1} shows a schematic of between- and within-group distance computation.
+Although we restrict the inference to a two-sample comparison setting, the inference can be easily generalized to an arbitrary number of groups.
+We then use the ratio statistic

 for testing the topological difference between the groups of networks.
-If $\Phi_\mathcal{L}$ is large, the groups differ significantly in network topology.
-If $\Phi_\mathcal{L}$ is small, the group difference is small.
-Since the distributions of the ratio statistic $\Phi_\mathcal{L}$ is unknown, the permutation test is used to determine the empirical distributions.
-Since the permutation test is usually slow, we adapted a scalable online computation strategy called the {\em transposition test} as follows \cite{chung2019rapid}.
+If \(\phi\) is large, the groups differ significantly in network topology.
+If \(\phi\) is small, the group difference is small.
+Since the distribution of the ratio statistic \(\phi\) is unknown, the permutation test is used to determine the empirical distributions.
+To speed up the computation, we adapted a scalable online computation strategy through the {\em transposition test} as follows \cite{chung.2019.CNI}.

-We first concatenate two groups $X$ and $Y$ and compute the distance matrix of size $(m +n) \times (m+n)$ for every pair of networks.
-After computing the distance matrix, we perform the permutation test by rearranging rows and columns based on the permuted group labels.
-Since we do not have to recompute the distances in each permutation, it drastically speed up the computation.
-To speed up the permutation further, we adapted the transposition test, the online version of permutation test \cite{songdechakraiwut2022topological}.
-The transposition between $k$-th and $l$-th networks between the groups is defined as
+We first merge two groups and create a distance matrix with dimensions \((m + n) \times (m + n)\), covering all network pairs.
+Then, we apply a permutation test by shuffling the rows and columns of the distance matrix based on permuted group labels.
+This avoids the need to recalculate distances and speeds up the process.
+To further accelerate the computation, we employ the transposition test, an efficient variant of the permutation test \cite{song.2023,chung.2019.CNI}.
+In this test, we focus on how the within-group \(l_W\) and between-group \(l_B\) distances change when we swap only one entry from each group through a \textit{transposition}.
+Assume we swap the $k$-th and $j$-th entries between the groups.
+After each transposition, the within-group distance changes as: